Federal agency

 Granted approval

 Patients with advanced bile duct cancer driven by a rare genetic fusion called NRG1 had nothing approved for them after chemotherapy failed.
-On May 8, the U.S. Food and Drug Administration (FDA) approved Bizengri (zenocutuzumab-zbco), made by Partner Therapeutics, as the first drug aimed at this small group.
-It works by blocking the abnormal protein the NRG1 fusion produces, which fuels tumor growth.
+On May 8, the FDA approved Bizengri (zenocutuzumab-zbco) from Partner Therapeutics as the first drug targeting this NRG1 fusion, blocking the abnormal protein it produces, which fuels tumor growth.

 Reviewing safety and efficacy of next-generation candidates